Herbalife Q3: Huge Issues Exposed By FTC Order

 "As those of you who have followed us for a while know, we have gone through similar transitions in recent years and the short-term volume softness we experienced this past quarter is typical when our distributors shift their attention from building their businesses to a temporary acute focus on learning new tools and procedures, and business techniques."

-The key phrase here is " short-term".
+The key phrase here is "short-term".
 Now the company has completely reversed themselves and is saying that the big drop in North America volume points is now permanent.

-The big drop in North America Volume Points isn't " short-term" and never was.
+The big drop in North America Volume Points isn't "short-term" and never was.
 The plan is simply to limit the slide of the US market as much as possible so that it can potentially be explained away by other factors.

 Closing Thoughts